How a DWI Charge Proceeds in St. Louis County

 Since each division covers a much larger area than smaller municipal courts, they hold multiple dockets a week, often as many as four times a week.
 Each docket is often quite large and can go all night.

 You can expect a similar process and outcome as with the other municipal courts.
-Upon hiring a skilled and experienced DUI Attorney like Anthony Bretz, he will procure the police report and other discoverable evidence from the County Counselor's office.
+Upon hiring a skilled and experienced DWI Attorney like Anthony Bretz, he will procure the police report and other discoverable evidence from the County Counselor's office.
 After reviewing this information with you, he will negotiate a plea deal for your consideration; while at the same time preparing a stout defense and trial strategy should you wish to fight your charge.

 Arrest by A Missouri State Highway Patrol Trooper

 The Missouri State Highway Patrol operates across the State of Missouri.
-When you are arrested for a DUI by a State Highway Patrol Trooper, while within the boundary of St. Louis County, your case will be forwarded to the St. Louis County Prosecuting Attorney's office in Clayton, Missouri.
+When you are arrested for a DWI by a State Highway Patrol Trooper, while within the boundary of St. Louis County, your case will be forwarded to the St. Louis County Prosecuting Attorney's office in Clayton, Missouri.
 Your case, once filed, will be adjudicated in the Circuit Court of St. Louis County, i.e. the State Courthouse, located in Clayton.

-Misdemeanor DUI charges, when filed, will be assigned to one of the two Associate Circuit dockets located on the Third Floor of the Buzz Westfall Justice Center.
+Misdemeanor DWI charges, when filed, will be assigned to one of the two Associate Circuit dockets located on the Third Floor of the Buzz Westfall Justice Center.
 These Associate Circuit divisions alternate, usually on an annual basis, with the Court's other Associate Circuit divisions.

 When your case is filed in State Court, the judge overseeing your case is a full-time judge who was appointed by the Governor of Missouri.
 They were appointed due to their proven knowledge of the laws, the rules of evidence, and their ability to review cases in an unbiased and fair manner.
-You can expect to be treated fairly in the event you wish to take your DUI to trial.
+You can expect to be treated fairly in the event you wish to take your DWI to trial.

 These dockets are much larger than any of the municipal courts.
 They can last all day and the court may have dockets Monday through Friday each week.

-Felony DUI Charges
+Felony DWI Charges

 If your case begins in the Circuit Court level, then the Prosecutor presented your case to the Grand Jury and procured an Indictment.
 At this level you will most likely be focused on preparing for your trial as any peal deal worked out must by law involve jail time.
-For many people, even one day in jail is unacceptable.

 At the Circuit Court level not only will the Assistant Prosecutor handling your case be more experienced than in the Associate Circuit Court, but the judges also have more experience adjudicating cases like yours.
-At this level it pays to have an attorney with an attention to detail.
+At this level it pays to have an experienced felony dwi attorney with an attention to detail.
 One mistake in interpreting the State's evidence could result in years in prison.